 In the last years particular consideration has been given to the management of risks and regulatory compliance together with their effects on returns and corresponding reporting requirements of enterprises.
-In line with these developments, the framework for integrated enterprise balancing has been derived (Faisst and Buhl, 2005; Fill et al., 2007; Gericke et al., 2009).
+In line with these developments, the framework for integrated enterprise balancing has been derived [24, 13, 25].
 The goal of this framework is to govern business activities with organization-wide consistent return and risk indicators.
 As a foundation, it is necessary to provide a common data basis that represents information from the areas of risk, return, regulation, and reporting - the so-called 4R information architecture.
-For acquiring this information, the 4R modeling language (Fill et al., 2007) and the 4R situational method for implementing such solutions in an organization were developed (Gericke et al., 2009).
+For acquiring this information, the 4R modeling language [13] and the 4R situational method for implementing such solutions in an organization were developed [25].
 In its original form, the central parts of the 4R modeling language were illustrated by an extension of a graph based formalism.
 The corresponding realization using the ADOxx meta modeling approach was however described in natural language.

-The meta model of the 4R modeling language, as it was specified in ADOxx, contains the following model types (Fill et al., 2007): the 4R portfolio model, the 4R business process model, and the 4R organizational model.
-Briefly summarized, the portfolio model type is used to describe multi-dimensional aggregations of the risks, returns and correlations of business transactions in regard to their relations to products and customers (Faisst and Buhl, 2005).
+The meta model of the 4R modeling language, as it was specified in ADOxx, contains the following model types [13]: the 4R portfolio model, the 4R business process model, and the 4R organizational model.
+Briefly summarized, the portfolio model type is used to describe multi-dimensional aggregations of the risks, returns and correlations of business transactions in regard to their relations to products and customers [24].
 The single business transactions in this model can be linked to instances of the 4R business process model type.
-This second model type extends the process modeling language of business graphs (Karagiannis et al., 1996) with elements, relations, and attributes for representing events, aggregations of events and their influence on the properties of process activities.
+This second model type extends the process modeling language of business graphs [26] with elements, relations, and attributes for representing events, aggregations of events and their influence on the properties of process activities.
 The meta model is complemented with a 4R organizational model for representing actors, organizational units, resources, and roles that fulfill tasks in a business process.